staeff777/scalaveusz/readme.md

   document.show("newTest")
 }
 ```
-This will result in following Veusz Project:
+This will result in following Veusz project:

 ![Example Image](documentation/example.png)